 As a design researcher and experience designer with a PhD in Human-Computer Interaction, I uncover and explore design opportunities and challenges using qualitative and mixed methods approaches.
 I aim to unpack user experience, explain how and why interactive experiences work (or don’t), and draw lessons for new iterations and future designs.

-During my doctoral program, I conducted research to gain insight into the empathy-arousing and attitude-changing opportunities and challenges of immersive (VR/MR) interactive experiences.
+During my doctoral program, I conducted design-oriented research to gain insight into the empathy-arousing and attitude-changing opportunities and challenges of immersive (VR/MR) interactive experiences.